-Extensive experience in edging, lapping, polishing and cleaning enabled Coresix to quickly become a premier supplier of precision glass components to an array of markets.
-Early and continued success has driven steady growth, allowing Coresix to design and build a new facility suited to the needs of the markets we serve.
+As a custom glass manufacturer, Coresix has quickly become a premier supplier of precision glass components to an array of markets.
+Early and continued success has driven steady growth, allowing Coresix to design and build a new facility suited to the needs of the customers we serve.

 Introduction of materials into the Coresix glass fabrication process usually involves sizing of the substrate for subsequent operations.
 This can be achieved by several means depending on the overall dimensions, thickness and type of glass being used.